rightjs/rightjs-core/doc/en/util/options.md

 Default options might be an instance attribute, or a class level attribute or one of the ancestor classes attribute.
-The module will look through all of them form the instance to the top class and the first found.
+The module will look through all of them form the instance to the top class and use the first found.

     var Klass = new Class({
       include: Options,